knightjdr/gatsby-starter-scientist/README.md

 Icons are from the free repository at [FontAwesome](https://fontawesome.com/) Hero image is courtesy of [Ramón Salinero on Unsplash](https://unsplash.com/photos/vEE00Hx5d0Q).
-Wooden robot image is courtesy of [Kaboompics.com from Pexels](https://www.pexels.com/photo/wooden-robot-6069/) Sky image is courtesy of [Fey Marin on Unsplash](https://unsplash.com/photos/UFp0Y3qfFWM) Robot army image is courtesy of [Mina FC on Unsplash](https://unsplash.com/photos/3QKsG0fDrC8)
+Wooden robot image is courtesy of [Kaboompics.com from Pexels](https://www.pexels.com/photo/wooden-robot-6069/) Hourglass image is courtesy of [Aron Visuals on Unsplash](https://unsplash.com/photos/BXOXnQ26B7o) Robot army image is courtesy of [Mina FC on Unsplash](https://unsplash.com/photos/3QKsG0fDrC8)